Tag Archive for: DUMG

 This webinar is intended for practicing general practitioners and emergency physicians, as well as residents in those same specialties.

-You can watch the recording of this webinar below.
+Below you can find the recording of this webinar.
 Here is the access code: *CtH?6kc

 A remote conference

 The conference will take place via video conference on Thursday, April 16, from 6:00 p.m. to 8:00 p.m.
 A second session of this event will be held on April 21, 2020, from 6:00 p.m. to 8:00 p.m.
 It is open to all practicing general practitioners, as well as coordinating physicians in nursing homes in the Occitanie region.
 The theme of this event will be: “COVID-19 Prevention in Nursing Homes: How Best to Apply the ARS Occitanie Recommendations of April 6, 2020, in Practice.”
-As the number of participants is limited to encourage interaction between attendees and speakers, registration is free but required.
+Since the number of participants is limited to encourage interaction between attendees and speakers, registration is free but required.

 Registration is closed

-A lecture that will be available to watch later at video.umontpellier.fr
+A lecture that you can watch later on video.umontpellier.fr

 Evening of April 16